evincarofautumn/kitten/Specification.md

       "delta"
     compose

-A layout region may begin on the same line as the colon, in which case subsequent lines must only have greater indentation than the colon:
+The layout region may begin on the same line as the colon, in which case subsequent lines must only have greater indentation than the colon:

     : "alpha"